linode/docs/docs/development/go/file-io/index.md

 ### Implementing cat in Go

 In this section we will implement the core functionality of the `cat(1)` command line utility in Go.
+The `cat(1)` utility is used to print the contents of a file to a terminal window.

 {{< file "./cat.go" go >}}
 package main